toastclub/maculate/README.md

 ## Building

+> [!NOTE]
+> Ensure XCode is closed before running `./build.sh`.
+Otherwise, XCode will detect the `rm` commands and break configuration.

 Maculate is divided into two parts: the Swift frontend, and the C++ backend.
 The backend is built using CMake, and the frontend is built using Xcode.
 The backend is built as a static library, and the frontend links against it.

 Due to the fact the backend was intended to be built on Linux, the backend is built using nix, which creates a reproducible build environment.